Learning Content Management Systems Guide: LCMS vs. LMS

 2. Efficient workflows

 The joy of cloud-based LCMSs is the ability to store and reuse pages, snippets or even whole modules, allowing you to work quickly and consistently.
+You can adapt and repurpose existing content for multiple different purposes, without having to start from scratch each time.
 Look out for these other workflows to help you work efficiently:

 - Visual themes or styles that can be swapped easily to rebrand